Klinci

-The distance from city center and village is only 6km, and there is asphalt road to the village which is built in 1979.
+The distance from city center and village is only 6 km, and there is asphalt road to the village which is built in 1979.
 Village has no railway station but there is bus station in the village and several departures of public transport during the day.
 The distance between Klinci and tourist center Divcibare is 29 km.
 Distance between Klinci and Vrujci is 23 km.